 For some people living with dementia, their brain misinterprets the information from their senses.
 This can lead to them holding false beliefs and delusions about the world around them.
 These false beliefs or ‘different realities’ can be very distressing for the person with dementia – and the people caring for them.
 A common example is believing that someone is stealing from them.
-It might not be true, but to the person experiencing this belief, it is real; and trying to explain that it is not real might increase the person’s distress.
+It might not be true, but to the person experiencing this belief, it’s real and trying to explain that it isn’t real, might increase the person’s distress.

-In this leaflet, we will look at what we mean by false beliefs and delusions, suggest why this might be happening, and think about ways to prevent or manage them.
+In this leaflet, we’ll look at what we mean by false beliefs and delusions, suggest why this might be happening, and think about ways to prevent or manage them.

 What are false beliefs and delusions?

-Delusions are fixed ideas that are not based on reality.
-But to a person with dementia, they feel true, and the person’s mind cannot be changed by appealing to reason.
+Delusions are fixed ideas that aren’t based on reality.
+But to a person with dementia, they feel true, and the person’s mind can’t be changed by appealing to reason.
 As a result of their dementia, people may misplace or lose things, have difficulty in recognising people or their environment or may appear to be living in the past.
-To help them make sense of this ‘different reality’, those with dementia may believe that people are stealing their money or other possessions or think there are people trying to mislead or harm them.
-One common accusation is that the person’s partner is being unfaithful.
-These different realities or delusions can make the person with dementia feel frightened, which can lead to them resisting their friends’ and family’s attempts to care for them.
+To help them make sense of this ‘different reality’, those with dementia may believe that people are stealing their money or other possessions, or think there are people trying to mislead or harm them.
+One common accusation is that the person’s partner is being unfaithful, when there is no evidence that this is the case.
+These different realities or delusions can make the person with dementia feel frightened, which can lead to them resisting their friend’s and family’s attempts to care for them.

 How can I recognise when a person with dementia is experiencing delusions?

 make accusations that someone is stealing from them or harming them in some way

 hide possessions around the house to keep them safe

 refuse to open the door or take calls from people who they are suspicious of